 - Pain in the back region

 What are the different types of bladder cancer?

 The type of bladder cancer is determined by the type of bladder cell where the cancer originates.
 The known types are:

 - Urothelial carcinoma occurring in the cells that line the inside of the bladder

 - Squamous cell carcinoma is linked to constant irritation in the bladder

 - Adenocarcinoma, a rare form, starts in the cells constituting the mucus-secreting glands in the bladder

-- Advanced age: The risk of bladder cancer increases with age
+- Advanced age: The risk of this cancer increases with age

-- Smoking: Smoking can cause toxic chemicals to accumulate in the urine, thus raising the risk of bladder cancer
+- Smoking: Smoking can cause toxic chemicals to accumulate in the urine, thus raising the risk of this cancer

 - Male gender: Men are way more at risk than women to develop bladder cancer